-International Development | Washington, DC, United States | Loeb Fellow 1971 Deceased
+International Development | Washington, District of Columbia, United States | Loeb Fellow 1971 Deceased

-Michael Levett was a international consultant, creating initiatives and partnerships that promoted local economic opportunity and strengthened the building blocks of sustainable, equitable development.
-He supported multisector strategies in diverse industries in emerging markets around the globe.
+Michael Levett is a international consultant, creating initiatives and partnerships that promote local economic opportunity and strengthen the building blocks of sustainable, equitable development.
+He has supported multisector strategies for diverse industries in emerging markets around the globe.
 Formerly president and CEO of Citizens Development Corps, Levett led the organization's expansion into more than 80 countries on 5 continents.
 He also led the group's practice in supply chain and local content development to spread prosperity and increase the ability to participate in the global economy.
 Levett was founding president of Business for Social Responsibility, VP at two international film production companies, a reporter for the LA Times, a campaign manager in several states, and a White House fellow.
-He was a Senior Social Innovation fellow at Babson College and a member of the board of directors of Small Enterprise Assistance Funds, which introduced impact investing to frontier markets 30 years ago.
+He is currently a Senior Social Innovation fellow at Babson College and a member of the board of directors of Small Enterprise Assistance Funds, which introduced impact investing to frontier markets 30 years ago.